About the Oklahoma City Annual Awards

-The Oklahoma City Annual Awards Dinner honors individuals of outstanding dedication and community service in our region.
-Honorees exhibit an extensive record of involvement in civic, charitable, volunteer and professional organizations, and have contributed to the improvement of human relations among diverse groups in Oklahoma.
-The dinner is also the major fundraising event for our school and youth programs in the area.
+Our Oklahoma City Annual Awards honors individuals of outstanding dedication and community service in the region.
+Honorees exhibit an extensive record of involvement in civic, charitable, volunteer, and professional organizations, and have contributed to the improvement of human relations among diverse groups in Oklahoma.

 The annual awards are the major fundraising event for our free school and youth programs.
 Our programs range from “Different and the Same,” to community discussions addressing current issues such as racism, xenophobia, and, anti-semitism.
 Through the support of our donors, 1,400 students participated in “Different and the Same” in 2019.
 During the pandemic, we shifted to an accessible, virtual program model that allowed us to reach over 3,700 educators, professionals, and families during the spring.

 Current events illustrate the need for OCCJ’s work.
 At the heart of our mission is creating spaces for dialogue and facilitating programs that serve to empower, educate, and inspire Oklahomans to create inclusive communities, and ultimately, overcome oppression.

 The virtual premiere of the Oklahoma City Annual Awards takes place on Thursday, Oklahoma 8, for our sponsors, and Thursday, October 15, for the general public.
 Sponsors will receive instructions on how to access the event.

 It is our pleasure to announce that OCCJ is honoring Governor Brad and Kim Henry during the 2020 Oklahoma City Annual Awards presentation.
 OCCJ is recognizing the Henrys for their dedication to improving the lives of all Oklahomans through education, interfaith work and philanthropy.